Attire & Etiquette

 - When interacting with others in a meeting, class, meal, or conversation, turn your phone to silent or vibrate.
 Allow non-emergency calls to go to voicemail.
 Do not answer your phone while interacting with other people.

 - In a public setting, do not disrupt others with your phone conversation.
-Do not discuss your company business, projects, or deals or share comments about your colleagues in while in public settings such as restaurants, elevators, or public transportation.
+Do not discuss your company business, projects, deals, or share comments about your colleagues while in public settings such as restaurants, elevators, or public transportation.

 - Do not text while in meetings, class, or other professional interactions.